 Norepinephrine is an excitatory neurotransmitter.
 It is involved centrally in modulating the intensity of reactions to vestibular stimulation (Wood, 1979) and also affects adaptation.
 Both alpha (1 and 2) and beta receptors are found in the vestibular nucleus.
 Drugs that manipulate norepinephrine are generally not used in vestibular medicine, aside from manipulation of alertness, that may be diminished by other drugs.
 According to Soto et al (2013), the vestibule receives sympathetic innervation.

 Dopamine is another excitatory neurotransmitter, and it affects vestibular compensation.
 Dopamine blockers reduce nausea.
-While dopamine agonists and antagonists are readily available to treat many medical conditions, think major tranqulizers, it is rare that they are used to treat dizziness.
+While dopamine agonists and antagonists are readily available to treat many medical conditions, think major tranqulizers, only a few (flunarizine, cinnarizine) are used to treat dizziness.
 It seems likely that they might reduce compensation.

 Glycine is generally an inhibitory neurotransmitter in the CNS.
 Glycine receptors "colocate" with GABA receptors (Soto et al, 2012).
 Glycine is a "co-agonist" for glutamate, playing an excitatory role (Trist, 2000).
 Strychnine, which is a strong antagonist of glycine, can cause death through loss of inhibition of muscle activation and spasms.
 Because of this mixture of inhibition and excitation, it is difficult to understand what glycine is doing in the vestibular system.